safiaread/econ470-test/README.md

 # Git Repo for Test

-This is just a test.
+This is just a test for Githhub.